adaltas/node-poetree/README.md

 - `options.property (string)`
   The document property which stores the path used to organize the document hierarchy.

+- `options.children (string)`
+  The document property which stores the child documents when documents are organized as a tree.
+The value should not conflict with an existing document property.

 - `options.relative (string, default to property)`
   Same as `property` but common path is discovered and strip-out from the relative path.